vrivesmolina/github_events_analysis/README.md

 metrics.
 - repository_output_path (`str`): Path where we want to get the repository aggregated metrics.

+## Workflow
+The metrics provided by this project are:
+- User aggregation metrics.
+- Repository aggregation metrics.

 ### Get and format the data
 The first step in the workflow is about reading and formatting the data.
 The